-- 1. Describe three (3) References with a contact name.
+- 1. Describe references for previous installations including the name of facility, installation photos, construction dates (mobilization to final completion), current contract name, title, address and phone number, location, for those who were responsible for the selection of the product.
 The offeror must grant permission to the University to contact the references. - The successful offeror shall have adequate representation to accommodate the University account.
 The representative will have the responsibility to call on the Purchasing Division and on other University Departments and resolve invoice discrepancies and other problems that may occur.
 The above responsibilities will be on an as needed basis unless otherwise specified.